mkiser/WTFJHT/_topics/trump-russia-investigation.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/02/17/Day-29/">February 17, 2017</a></small></div>
-<p><strong>More Democrats call on Sessions to withdraw from Russia probe</strong>.
+<p><strong>More Democrats call on Sessions to withdraw from <a href="/trump-russia-investigation/">Russia probe</a></strong>.
 A letter sent to Sessions by 55 lawmakers asks him to withdraw based on his ties to Trump’s campaign and key figures who have been alleged to have ties to Russia. (<a href="https://www.washingtonpost.com/news/powerpost/wp/2017/02/17/more-democrats-call-on-sessions-to-withdraw-from-russia-probe/" target="_blank">Washington Post</a>)</p>